Continuation fees, writing-up and resubmission fees

-Where a student enters their fourth year (full time) or sixth year (part time) of study and are still acquiring new data they are classified as 'continuing students' and are required to pay an amount equivalent to the annual fee.
+Where a student enters their fourth year (full time) or eighth year (part time) of study and are still acquiring new data they are classified as 'continuing students' and are required to pay an amount equivalent to the annual fee.
 The continuation fee is due upon re-registration.

-Where a student enters their fourth year (full time) or eight year (part time) of study and is no longer engaged in the acquisition of new data and is predominantly concentrating on writing up their thesis prior to submission they will be classified as writing up students.
+Where a student enters their fourth year (full time) or eighth year (part time) of study and is no longer engaged in the acquisition of new data and is predominantly concentrating on writing up their thesis prior to submission they will be classified as writing up students.
 A writing up student must be in a position to submit their thesis within 12 months, or by their thesis submission date, whichever is sooner.